dmerejkowsky/response-to-practical-python-porting-by-esr/README.rst

 -------------

-The "Why is this difficult" section is a good introduction to the real problems that occurs when Porting to Python3.
+The "Why is this difficult" section is a good introduction to the real problems that occur when Porting to Python3.

 The "What doesn't work" also contains solid advice.